VincentGordon-Data-Analyst/financial-performance/README.md

 6. What percentage of total revenue is contributed by each department?
 7. How does profit compare between different regions for the same department?
 8. Which departments have the highest profit margins?
-9. Are there any spikes or dips in sales and profit that coincide with marketing campaigns or external events?
-10. What is the forecasted revenue and profit for the next month/quarter?

 ## Dashboard
 Check out the Financial Performance Dashboard!
 [Dashboard](https://public.tableau.com/app/profile/vincent.gordon6516/viz/Finance-Performance-Dashboard/Dashboard1?publish=yes)